 For details, see the Cluster and SVM Peering Express Guide for your version of ONTAP.

-Replicating data between systems
+Setting up data replication between systems

 You can replicate data between Cloud Volumes ONTAP systems and ONTAP clusters by choosing a one-time data replication, which can help you move data to and from the cloud, or a recurring schedule, which can help with disaster recovery or long-term retention.